DevExpress-Examples/localize-devexpress-blazor-components/README.md

 **Blazor WebAssembly**

-Currently, there are no official nor recommended approaches on how to localize client\-side Blazor applications.
-DevExpress Components in client\-side Blazor applications are localized using the [IDxLocalizationService][2] interface implementation.
+Currently, there are no official nor recommended approaches on how to localize Blazor WebAssembly applications.
+DevExpress Components in Blazor WebAssembly applications are localized using the [IDxLocalizationService][2] interface implementation.

 In this example, \*.resx files are converted to dictionaries using [T4 text templates][5].
 The [IDxLocalizationService][2] interface returns the required string from the corresponding dictionary using the [IDxLocalizationService.GetString][4] method.